Have a Little Faith in Me: Mandy Moore version

-"Have a Little Faith in Me" is the first single from Coverage (2003), the third studio album from Mandy Moore.
+"Have a Little Faith in Me" is the first single and closing track from Coverage (2003), the third studio album from Mandy Moore.
 The song was written by John Hiatt and produced by John Fields.
 The song was included on her first greatest hits album The Best of Mandy Moore (2004).

-"Have a Little Faith in Me" did not have a major impact in the United States, reaching number 39 on the US Billbord pop airplay chart.
+"Have a Little Faith in Me" did not have a major impact in the United States, reaching number 39 on the US Billboard pop airplay chart.